 In the event of a breach, Clubhouse will contact the affected Clubhouse account owners and immediately trigger remedial action to ensure compliance.
 Throughout this process, Clubhouse has added procedures to ensure effective communication with the affected customers.

-For any additional questions or concerns about Clubhouse’s approach privacy, security, certifications, or GDPR compliance plans, please contact us at [email protected].
+For any additional questions or concerns about Clubhouse’s approach to privacy, security, certifications, or GDPR compliance plans, please contact email@example.com.